This post may contain affiliate links. Please read our disclosure policy.

 • Wrapping the dough around the marshmallow is like wrapping Jesus’ body in linens.

-• Since Jesus was inside the tomb for 3 days let the children sit in front of the oven and watch them bake.
-You can talk about how His friends and family must have felt and share your feelings as well.
+• Since Jesus was inside the tomb for 3 days we sit in front of the oven and watch them bake.
+We talk about how His friends and family must have felt and share our feelings.

-• As the rolls are cooling, read the account given in Matthew 28:1-6.
-You can also find the account written in John chapter 20.
+• As the rolls are cooling, we read the account given in Matthew 28:1-6 or in John chapter 20.

-• Allow the children to eat the Resurrection Rolls and see that the center is empty just like the tomb.
+• Then we eat and the disappearing marshmallow in the center is empty just like the tomb.

 Ingredients for resurrection rolls recipe on the kitchen counter.